DiamondLightSource/fa-archiver-py3/docs/fa-spectrum.rst

 Description
 ===========
 Computes full spectrum analysis for the given PVs.
+Runs as a Python soft IOC, subscribes to the decimated archiver data stream, and computes detailed spectral analysis of the FA ids listed in *id-list*.

+The *location* is specified precisely as for fa-viewer_\(1).

 Options
 =======